matrix-org/matrix.org/content/blog/2023/07/2023-07-04-what-happened-with-the-archive.md

-Looking at [Libera Chat's Public logging policy](https://libera.chat/policies/#public-logging) there might be a way to make the bridge change the topic to be explicit about the channel being publicly logged when the Matrix room is world_readable.
+Looking at [Libera Chat's Public logging policy](https://libera.chat/policies/#public-logging) there might be a way to make the bridge change the topic to be explicit about the channel being publicly logged when the Matrix room is `world_readable`.
 This feature doesn't exist yet, so we would rather prevent the archive from logging any room bridged to their network.